cabinetofcuriosity/homebase/list-of-databases.md

 ## BHL

 - Link: [BHL](https://www.biodiversitylibrary.org/)
-- About:
+- About: The Biodiversity Heritage Library (BHL) is the world’s largest open access digital library for biodiversity literature and archives.
+BHL is revolutionizing global research by providing free, worldwide access to knowledge about life on Earth.
-- Type of data offered:
+- Type of data offered: Can be downloaded as MODS XML, BibTex and tab-delimited text file.
-- How to access data:
+- How to access data: Click “Download Contents” while viewing a book and select ways to download resources when you click on the drop-down menu for “Download Contents”.

 ## Vertnet

 - Link: [Vertnet](http://vertnet.org/)
-- About:
+- About: VertNet is a NSF-funded collaborative project that makes biodiversity data free and available on the web.
+VertNet is an engine for training current and future professionals to use and build upon best practices in data quality, curation, research, and data publishing.
-- Type of data offered:
+- Type of data offered: Data were converted into CSV text files and compressed into .zip files.
+VertNet generates a metadata** file that describes the contents contained within each zipped dataset.
+And finally, bundle up the metadata and the dataset and upload them to CyVerse.
-- How to access data:
+- How to access data: All resources produced for and by VertNet are free and open to download.
+You can find them in the "Resources" >> "DATASETS, TOOLS & CODE" section.

 ## The Paleobiology Database

 - Link: [The Paleobiology Database](https://paleobiodb.org/#/)
-- About:
+- About: A public database of paleontological data that anyone can use, maintained by an international non-governmental group of paleontologists.
-- Type of data offered:
+- Type of data offered: CSV, TSV, JSON, RIS
-- How to access data:
+- How to access data: You can download by clicking "download data" on their home page.
+It allows you to download data of all types from the Paleobiology Database.
+Use the various fields and selectors to specify which information you are looking for, and the form will generate a URL that will retrieve that specific set of records using the data service API.
+You can also use one or more of the sections below to select a set of records and choose output options.
+If you close a section, you remove those parameters from the download URL until the section is opened again.

 ## Neotoma